emqx/emqx-docs/en_US/README.md

 2. **At Any Scale**: In our tests a single node can support up to 2 million connections.
 Effortlessly handle tens of millions concurrent MQTT connections with an EMQX cluster (Version 5 reached 100 million connections record).
 3. **Secured Communication**: Secured communication with MQTT over TLS/SSL and various authentication mechanisms using username/password, JWT, PSK, X.509 certificates, and more.
 4. **Real-time Event Processing**: Low-code event processing with rich SQL queries powered by the built-in data integrations.
 Stream millions of real-time IoT events, from device-to-cloud and cloud-to-devices.
 5. **Ops-Friendly & Great Observability**: Easily manage EMQX via CLI, HTTP API, and an elegant dashboard.
-Monitor and alert with Datadog, Statsd, Prometheus, and Grafana.
+Monitor and alert with Datadog, StatsD, Prometheus, and Grafana.
 6. **Gateways & Plugins**: Extend and customize the EMQX with Gateways and Plugins.
 Easily implement proprietary IoT protocols or integrate with micro-services and enterprise DBMS.
 7. **Run Anywhere**: Adopt cloud-native architecture based on Kubernetes.
 Run anywhere in private, hybrid, and public clouds like AWS, GCP, and Microsoft Azure, from a single server to massive clusters.